ultral/ultral.github.io/it/aac-en.md

 ![You are asking for a new environment](assets/aac_4_new_env.png?raw=true "You are asking for a new environment")

-Let's image that you have an expectation that an environment will be ready in 2 days after you created a jira ticket.
+Let's imagine that you have an expectation that an environment will be ready in 2 days after you created a jira ticket.
 Just after that you receive an email that it will be ready in 2 weeks.
 It's sad but true.
 But usually I'm this person from infrastructure team.
-I collapse you expectation.
+I collapse your expectation.
 Please don't blame on me.
 I'm not stiff, opinionated or arrogant person.
-There are some serious reason for that.
+There are some serious reasons for that.
 Let me clarify and put things in order.

 ## Infrastructure in real world